andreabazerla/ocaml-interpreter/README.md

 exception WrongBindList
 ```

-New polyformic type about environment, that take as input a string, the reference of environment, and return the type of that because an environment can be of different types.
+New polyformic type about environment, that takes as input a string, the identificator and return the correspondant dval, and return the type of that because an environment can be of different types.
 ```
 type 't env =
 	string -> 't